Hiyorimi/speech2textbot/Readme.md

 $ brew install opus-tools # vorbis-tools
 ```

-Installation tested on Debian Wheezy.
+Installation was tested on Debian Wheezy and El Capitan.
 If you have troubles with opus-tools, check out notes below.

 4. Install dependancies and run bot with: